AnushaMettu/portfolio/README.md

 # Big Data Analystics Engineer

+## About

+I'm deeply passionate about delving into massive datasets to unearth valuable insights.
+Leveraging advanced analytics techniques, I enjoy predicting trends and optimizing processes to drive informed decision-making.
+It's incredibly rewarding to use big data tools to innovate and create tangible impacts across diverse domains.

 ## Education
 - Masters in computer science | University of Missouri Kansas City  (_Aug 2022 to current_)
 - Bachelors of Technology	| K L University  (_August 2016 - April 2020_)